 One way to ensure that you do not end up with cavities is to take good care of your teeth by performing regular dental care.
 Brushing, flossing and using mouthwash can all help to rid your mouth of harmful bacteria.
 It is also an effective way to stage off cavities.

-Be certain to see your dentist regularly.
+Be certain to see your dentist in Sandpoint regularly.
 In order to minimize the risk of problems, you should visit the dentist twice a year.
 This is a good way to save money.

 Stop smoking to improve your dental health.
 Smoking harms both teeth and gums.
 It can even discolor your teeth.
 Smoking disrupts the blood supply to the gums, which makes it harder for them to remain strong and healthy.
 This reduced blood supply makes it more difficult for dentists to diagnose gum diseases.